Alexandria's founded by Alexander

 Indo-Greek blacksmith discovered in Pakistan

-Peshawar is the first city in Pakistan which Hephaistion and Perdiccas reached with about half the Macedonians as they proceeded east from the Khyber Pass to build a bridge over the Indus River.
-Alexander with the other half of his troops marched north along the Kunar/Chitral River to take the Aornos Rock (modern Pir Sar).
+Peshawar is the first city in Pakistan that Hephaistion and Perdiccas reached with about half the Macedonians as they proceeded east from the Khyber Pass to build a bridge over the Indus River.
+Alexander, with the other half of his troops, marched north along the Kunar/Chitral River to take the Aornos Rock (modern Pir Sar).

-It is close to Peshawar that Pakistani archaeologists found the remains of iron workshops dating them to the 2nd century BC, a period known as Indo-Greek.
-They base their statement on tools retrieved on the site, like iron melting pots, molds, trowels, knives and drills that were used to make bows and arrows, daggers and swords.
-The archaeologists have also unearthed remains of furnaces and grinding stones, all leading to labeling the site as a blacksmith.
+It is close to Peshawar that Pakistani archaeologists found the remains of iron workshops, dating them to the 2nd century BC, a period known as the Indo-Greek.
+They base their statement on tools retrieved from the site, like iron melting pots, molds, trowels, knives, and drills that were used to make bows and arrows, daggers and swords.
+The archaeologists have also unearthed remains of furnaces and grinding stones, all leading to the labeling of the site as a blacksmith.

-Anyway, it is great to gather every bit of information about the Indo-Greek period since so little is available due to the fact that this empire has not been subject to systematical excavations.
+Anyway, it is great to gather every bit of information about the Indo-Greek period since so little is available due to the fact that this empire has not been subject to systematic excavations.

 No comments: